-Let’s go ahead and just broaden this to all difficulties during diaper changes.
+There are many difficulties you might face behaviorally during the diaper change.
 Not all children will specifically kick, but all will do something.
 Some might try to roll over.
 Some try to sit up.
 Some arch the back.
 Some grab at the diaper…oh the list goes on.

-This is another one of those things that is just going to happen.
+This is another one of those things that is just going to happen in life.
 It will.
-Your child starts life out laying relatively still as you change the diaper, but one day, she will start to squirm and cause you trouble.
+Your child starts life out staying relatively still as you change the diaper, but one day, she will start to squirm and cause you trouble.

 Sing songs.
 Engage your child.
 Talk about what you are doing.
 Explain you are taking her pants off.
 Talk about her having a messy diaper, then talk about it being fresh and clean.
 This is an opportunity to teach opposites and various concepts.